Kristina Levina Drops Jaws In White Thong Bikini And Yankees Baseball Cap

 While most of her photos look effortless, in an interview with Hypes And Likes she revealed that it’s by design.
 It turns out that it takes some work to create an Instagram page that looks so sensual yet laid back.

-During the chat, she revealed that work on her Instagram can take up her entire day but she did admit that sometimes, she only spends a half-hour on it.
+During the chat, she revealed that work on her Instagram can take up her entire day but she did admit that sometimes, she only spends a half hour on it.

 She also disclosed that she didn’t really have a plan for a page when she first started but that her “style” blossomed over time.
 That style now means the aforementioned “naturalness” — “not too much makeup” — and an “atmosphere” that reflects who she is as a person.